-Period of Financial Obligation: The portion of the program for which the student is legally obligated to pay, which may be less than the full program and may not, under any circumstances, exceed a period of 12 months, and pertains to courses that have been completed, courses currently in session, and any applicable fees and/or itemized, non-refundable charges.
+Period of Financial Obligation: The portion of the program for which the student is legally obligated to pay, which may be less than the full program and may not, under any circumstances, exceed a period of 12 months.

 Last Date of Attendance (LDA): The final date the student attends class or virtually attends an online course.